AbhayaShankar/portfolio/blogPosts/introduction-to-blockchain.md

 };
 ```

+### Data Intergrity in Blockchain Data Structures

+If a blockchain is just a distributed database, how does the data it stores maintain data integrity?
+In other words, how do we make sure the state of the data is never corrupted in any way (ie, data lost, data maliciously manipulated, etc)?

+> Since data is an input variable for the hash of each block, changing the data will change that block's hash.
+The new hash will not have three leading zeros, and therefore becomes invalid.
+In the same way, blockchains like Bitcoin and Ethereum, protect the integrity of any data held inside blocks in their chains; manipulating data in a block that has been nested deeply in the chain is a fool's errand.

+> To give an example: In Bitcoin's genesis block, Satoshi sent Hal Finney `10 BTC`.
+Manipulating this value from `10 BTC` to `20 BTC` (Maybe Hal wants some more BTC!) would require **IMMENSE** computational power.
+It's a number so large that humans are not able to grasp how big it is.

+**Q. Why is so much computational power required to manipulate data in early blockchain blocks?**

+Let's look at a simple scenario:

+1. The Bitcoin genesis block hash is `000000000019d6689c085ae165831e934ff763ae46a2a6c172b3f1b60a8ce26f`

+2. Mallory (crypto term for malicious actor!) manipulates a piece of data, producing a brand new hash for the same block: `eb3e5df5eefceb8950e4a444507ce7df1cc534f54a5113f2792ab64830392db0`

+Because of this change, Mallory has causes a data mutation of the genesis block hash! 😱This is where the blockchain data structure is very powerful with data integrity: since the hash of the genesis block changed to be invalid, the block that was previously pointing to it (Block #1) no longer does (because pointers are based on block hashes!).
+This effect trickles down all the way to the end of the blockchain.

+At this point, Mallory has caused a data mutation along the entire chain just by changing one tiny piece of data.
+In order to continue pushing, Mallory now needs to:

+3. Hash the genesis block data until a "**valid hash**" is found
+   So Mallory, now attacking the chain data integrity, must now hash the manipulated block many times in order to find a hash that meets the Bitcoin network difficulty target at the time.

+4. Once a valid hash is found on the manipulated block, **Mallory must repeat the hashing process for EVERY block thereafter in order to successfully "attack" the chain**.

+> This would take Mallory _trillions and trillions_ of years of constant computation via hashing.
+All while the rest of the miner network continues to hash

+5. Attack unsuccessful!
+The blockchain data integrity remains intact.

 ## 🤩 Congrats!
 You did it

 Great!
 You have successfully completed this blog.
 This was a very difficult topic to understand and I hope you have learned something new.